Install Nova Compute

 crudini --del /etc/nova/nova.conf DEFAULT log_dir -

-Since we're using VMs in VirtualBox, we need to set the virtualization type to QEMU.
+If you are using VirtualBox, you need to set the virtualization type to

-(Optional) If you are using bare metal hosts, set the virtualization type to KVM.
+If you are using bare metal hosts, set the virtualization type to

 First, verify the host capabilities: